mmajewsk/mmajewsk.github.io/_posts/2024-09-24-adversarial_article_sekurak.md

   - posts
 last_modified_at: 2024-09-24T09:58:00+02:00
 seo_title: "Article ai security sekurak"
-excerpt: Article about hacking ai that I wrte for sekurak.pl
+excerpt: "Article about hacking ai that I wrte for sekurak.pl"
 ---

 ## I wrote an article for sekurak.pl